Milwaukee Fourteen: Immediate responses

-The Trials
+The trials

-The State of Wisconsin Trial
+The State of Wisconsin trial

-On 5 May 1969 Judge Charles Larson, at the request of the Milwaukee District Attorneys, decided to postpone the trial until 23 June, but a few hours later he re-set the starting date for 12 May.
-As a result, twelve members of the group were tried by the State of Wisconsin from 12 to 26 May 1969, charged with theft, arson, and burglary.
+On May 5, 1969 Judge Charles Larson, at the request of the Milwaukee District Attorneys, decided to postpone the trial until June 23, but a few hours later he re-set the starting date for May 12.
+As a result, twelve members of the group were tried by the State of Wisconsin from May 12–26, 1969, charged with theft, arson, and burglary.
 They had decided to represent themselves.
 "This gave us greater leeway to express our views," explains Jim Forest.
 As Francine du Plessix Gray, who was present for the trial, observed, "Another purpose of the draft board raids is to turn American courtrooms into political forums on the illegality and the immorality of the Vietnam war."

 The trial was presided over by Judge Larson.
 The jury consisted of "eight men, four women, one of them black, eight of them Catholics."
 State prosecutors were Deputy District Attorney Allen Samson and Assistant D. A. Harold Jackson Jr.

 There were no defense attorneys since twelve members had chosen to defend themselves.
 Two of the accused—Michael Cullen and Jerry Gardner—had decided to retain counsel.

-On 26 May the jury was given instructions and sent out.
+On May 26 the jury was given instructions and sent out.
 They deliberated for seventy minutes and returned to find the defendants guilty on all counts of theft, arson, and burglary.
 They would remain free on bail until sentencing.

-At sentencing on 6 June, each member was given the same punishment of two years, with the possibility of parole after 14 months.
-The trial transcript for 6 June indicates that the sentences were given as follows:
+At sentencing on June 6, each member was given the same punishment of two years, with the possibility of parole after 14 months.
+The trial transcript for June 6 indicates that the sentences were given as follows: